1. Introduction

 We may share your personal data with trusted third-party organisations, subject to written agreements, as follows:

 - With third party companies or individuals (data processors) to perform services on our behalf.
-This could include data storage and analytics companies; technology support and communication services (email, web hosting, marketing, and advertising providers, etc.).
+This could include data storage and analytics companies; medical software suppliers (e.g. for prescriptions or video appointments); technology support; and communication services (email, web hosting, marketing, and advertising providers, etc.).

 We only share your data with data processors that can provide sufficient guarantees that they will process your data securely and in accordance with Data Protection Legislation.
 Our data processors are not legally permitted to do anything with your personal information unless we have instructed them to do it.
 They have provided us with written agreements that they will not share your personal information with any organisation apart from us or further sub-processors (supporting an aspect of the same service, study, trial or otherwise) which must process your personal to the same high standards.